 The following story or event was told to me by my late father (James Tony Fugate) on several occasions when I was just a lad … Each time he told the story; he insisted that it was a true account of events that he experienced as a teenager.

 He was born in 1926 so I expect that this occurred in the very late 30’s or early 40’s.
-This is not a story that’s so scary it can’t possibly be true, but every time Dad told the story, it scared me just a little, because I could tell that he was sure it was true so I in turn knew it was true!
+This is not a story that’s so scary it can’t possibly be true, but every time Dad told the story, it scared me just a little, because I could tell that he was sure it was true so I in turn knew it to be true!

 The event occurred on the water shed of Ball Creek which is in Perry County, Kentucky near the tiny community of Ary.
 What was called a road “up Ball” during that era was really nothing more than a rugged path that meandered through the rock bars of the creek and up and down the sides of the many hollows and hills.
 The preferred mode of transportation was still horse or mule but no one was reluctant to head out on foot in the event that they needed to go someplace.
 There was however, a lucky few who used the bicycle.
 Automobiles were known by the locals to exist, but the roadway was just too rough for a car to travel upon, so folks had little or no use for them.